-- Some of the proposals were trialled on site with temporary traffic management and temporary traffic regulation orders from 21st May to 17th June 2018.
+- Some of the proposals were trailed on site with temporary traffic management and temporary traffic regulation orders from 21st May to 17th June 2018.
 View our trial plan (PDF 988Kb) Opening in a new window

 - Consultation with stakeholder groups (councillors, officers, emergency services and user groups) were undertaken prior to the trial/public consultation.

 Changes to the current street regulations will be subject to further consultation through Traffic Regulation Orders.